 Does Windows 11 hurt performance?

-Not significantly, but older hardware benefits from keeping startup apps under control.
+Not automatically, but older hardware benefits from keeping startup apps under control and avoiding heavy background utilities.

 Do drivers matter if I do not have a GPU?